AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 It might seem premature, but shaving bytes off repeated keys and attribute names is considered good practice.
 The tradeoff is that this portion of the key is less readable by the human eye.

-## Query patterns
+## Queries

-We should now be able to satisfy all of our query patterns.
+We should now be able to satisfy all of our access patterns.
 All queries should have `ScanIndexForward` set to `false` to retrieve the most recent comments first.
-This is because the `gsi` uses `cd` as its sort key, and the creation dates sort lexicographically.

-### Show comments in reverse order, i.e. most recent first, regardless of filter
+### AP1: Show all comments for a product, most recent first

 - Query on `gsi`
   - SK = `PRODUCT#42/~/~`

-### Show comments in the user's local language, but let them see comments in all languages
+### AP2: Filter by a single language

 - Local language:
   - Query on `gsi`